 You get what you pay for when you buy hiking sandals.
 Keen, Teva, and Chaco sandals last most people years depending on how hard they beat them up along the way.
 Due to Chaco’s simplistic design, you may find that Chaco sandals last you the longest of the three brands.

-I’ve read reports written by owners ranging from 3 years up to 15 years of use before they needed replacements.
+I’ve read reports ranging from 3 years up to 15 years of use before needing replacements.

 - Keen – One-year manufacturer’s warranty